StetelThings/Maia-Esp32s2-Devboard/dfu/README.md

 # Maia ESP32-S2 Device Firmware Update

-The Maia board can be updated
+The Maia board can be updated using DFU (Device Firmware Update) on the native USB port (micro-USB) by placing the chip into rom bootloader mode.

 ---